 Honestly, this word is used in so many different ways it can be hard to figure out exactly what the person saying it means.
 But generally it’s either a happy expression of agreement or describing throwing something far and fast—obviously, you’ll want to figure out which one they mean before getting any closer.
-Find out the brand new words added to the dictionary in 2019.

 Tea is gossip and “spilling the tea” is telling someone else all the juicy details.
 Gossiping is fun but it isn’t always kind or helpful and it can seriously damage relationships—if you find yourself talking about others too much, use these 11 tips to stop being so judgy.

 You may use this word to refer to your literal sister, which is cool, but many people now use it to refer to any close friend or loved one, regardless of gender.
 It can also be used to end practically any sentence.
 Get a look at these 11 words and phrases that used to be insults but are now compliments.

 Being rejected, particularly in a romantic way.
 Have you been curved?
 Use these 10 ways healthy people handle rejection.

 One way to tell if someone is high quality on Twitter is the ratio of their comments to likes and retweets.
 Having a lot of replies but not as many likes means that people really, really don’t like what you said and you might be about to go viral—in a bad way.